CWCleghornAI/CORNN/README.md

 ```
 where *Net_Custom* could be any creation you choose.

-In order to use a custom data set all that woudl be required to genarate two PyTorch tensors like in the demo code
+In order to use a custom data set all that is required to genarate two PyTorch tensors inline with in the demo code line
 ```
 training_data, test_data= CORNN.get_scaled_function_data(function_dictionary["Ackley"])
 ```
 where the first element of *training_data* is an PyTorch tensor of data patterns and the second element of *training_data* is a PyTorch tensor of the corresponding labels.
-The same must hold true for *test_data*
+The same must hold true for *test_data*.
+If your dataset has data patterns or labels of a different dimensionality than what is used in the base CORNN suit datasets, an appropriate custom neural architecture will be required.